Ecology and Aesthetics. Environmental Approaches in Art History (e/ae)

-Hannah Baader and Gerhard Wolf in collaboration with Sugata Ray
+Hannah Baader, Gerhard Wolf with Sugata Ray (UC Berkeley)

 Robert Smithson: Asphalt Rundown.
 Rome, October 1969